neetamlimbu/DataStructuresAndAlgorithms/README.md

 6. How to remove duplicate characters from String?
 (Solution)
 7. How to return highest occurred character in a String?
 (Solution)
 8. How to determine if the string has all unique characters (Solution)
-9. Replace all spaces in a string with %20 (Solution)
-10. Find all substring in a string (Solution)

 Arrays